agroce/universalmutator/temp docs/FORK.md

 - `universalmutator/mutator.py`: import of `Comby` is now lazy inside `mutants_comby()`.
 Regular regex mutation flows and local tests no longer fail just because the Python `comby` package is missing.
 - `universalmutator/mutator.py`: when `--comby` is used without the Python `comby` package, the tool now raises an explicit `ModuleNotFoundError` with a clear message instead of failing during top-level package import.

+## 2026-04-28 core changes

+- `universalmutator/mutator.py`: import of `Comby` is now lazy and happens only inside `mutants_comby()`.
+This removes the top-level hard dependency during module import, but does not replace the external `comby` binary requirement for actual `--comby` runs.
+- `universalmutator/genmutants.py`: TON extensions `.tact`, `.fc`, `.func`, `.tolk` are mapped to Comby matcher `.generic` in `--comby` mode.
+Comby does not support TON-specific matcher names directly, so this avoids failures like `The matcher ".fc" is not supported`.
+Other languages keep their previous matcher behavior.

 ## Команды